Submit an article

 UnderwoodKeyboard

-Local Population Studies is a peer reviewed journal that has, since 1968, developed a strong reputation for publishing specialist articles on demographic, economic, and social history.
+Local Population Studies (LPS) is a peer reviewed journal that has, since 1968, developed a strong reputation for publishing specialist articles on demographic, economic, and social history.

 We are currently looking for articles of around 7,000 words, on any topic in local, population, or social history.